top of page

 • Braking issues causing uneven braking pressure among the tires

-Maintain all these things faithfully and your tires will last a long time -- EV or ICEV.
-If everyone kept their tires properly maintained, the USTMA (Google it) would cry a river.
+Maintain all these things faithfully, and your tires will last a long time -- EV or ICEV.
+If everyone maintained their tires properly, the USTMA (Google it) would cry a river.

 I have a small pancake air compressor in the garage.
-I check and top-off our tires, including the spare, every couple of months and always before a road trip.
+I check and top up our tires, including the spare, every couple of months and always before a road trip.

 When was the last time you checked the air in your tires?